MicrosoftDocs/customer-insights/ci-docs/engagement-insights/glossary.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 This list defines selected terms that appear in Dynamics 365 Customer Insights engagement insights capability and in its supporting documentation.

+## Base event

+A base event is a set of data representing activity on a website, such as a page view or click.

 ## Event